The San Juan Islands and Olympic Peninsula

-Climate Ride Pacific Northwest is an exciting international route that explores the newly-coined Salish Sea (which includes Puget Sound, the Georgia Strait, and the Strait of Juan de Fuca) while riding counter clockwise and discovering the best of the Pacific Northwest.
-On this itinerary, we will start and end in Seattle and we'll visit Washington State's San Juan Islands, Canada’s Vancouver Island, and the spectacular Olympic National Park.
+Climate Ride Pacific Northwest is an exciting international route that explores the newly-coined Salish Sea (which includes Puget Sound, the Georgia Strait, and the Strait of Juan de Fuca) while cycling counter-clockwise and discovering the best of the Pacific Northwest.
+On this itinerary, we will start and end our charitable bike ride in Seattle and we'll visit Washington State's San Juan Islands, Canada’s Vancouver Island, and the spectacular Olympic National Park.

-You'll ride along beautiful rugged beaches, visit historic port towns, breathe the cool, fresh air of the temperate rainforest, and pedal to the peaks of the stunning Olympic Mountains.
-From tide pools to glaciers, this five-day cycling adventure offers a diverse array of landscapes that deliver the cycling experience of a lifetime accompanied by many new friends.
+You'll bike along beautiful rugged beaches, visit historic port towns, breathe the cool, fresh air of the temperate rainforest, and cycle to the peaks of the stunning Olympic Mountains.
+From tide pools to glaciers, this five-day charitable cycling adventure offers a diverse array of landscapes that deliver the cycling experience of a lifetime accompanied by many new friends.

 |Start Location:||Seattle, WA|